How to Get Rid of Ingrown Hair Scars in 4 Simple Steps

 Whenever you are suffering from ingrown hair scars, it is best to avoid sunlight especially in the afternoons.

 If you have to go outside, then make sure to apply a strong sunscreen lotion over the scarred areas.
-Without sunscreen, the scars may deteriorate even further due to the harshness of the sunlight.
+You will need the sunscreen to prevent the scars from deteriorating even further due to the harshness of the sunlight.

 Meet A Dermatologist